sergiud/simple-rsync-backup/README.md

 ## Usage

 The script expects a `backup.conf` in its directory.
-The configuration file itself is a Bash script as well that stores the source directories for backup in an array variable named `src`.
+The configuration file itself is a Bash script as well and stores the source directories for backup in an array variable named `src`.
 The destination directory is specified by the variable `dst`.
-Additionally, one may provide the name of the file containing a list of excluded files which is passed to `rsync` using the `--exclude-from` parameter.
+Additionally, one may provide the name of the file containing a list of excluded files passed to `rsync` using the `--exclude-from` parameter.

 A typical `backup.conf` looks as follows: